 The proposed action and Alternatives A and B would each result in disturbance of approximately 520 acres of wildlife habitat and foraging areas.
-Rodents and reptiles would be the two principal groups affected.
+Rodents and reptiles, the two principal groups, would be displaced to adjoining areas or adapt to the new conditions.
 Most individuals would be displaced to adjoining areas or adapt to the new conditions.
 Broad-scale population effects would not occur.
+There is no critical habitat existing within the project area that would result in the loss of species presently inhabiting the area.